Updated July 25, 2021

 Choosing Dog Breeders

 So you already know which puppy you’re looking for.
 Now you need to find a good breeder near Adelaide.
-Here’s how.
+Read here why we don’t recommend buying a pet shop puppy.

 This is always the best way.
 If you know a few dogs of the same breed, ask the owners if they are happy with their dog.
 If you don’t know any, go down to dog parks; dog lovers will be more than happy to answer your questions.
 Questions you may ask include: